Post-Floyd probe finds discrimination by Minneapolis police

 Associated Press

-Human Rights Commissioner Rebecca Lucero said then that the state hoped to use the investigation to find long-term solutions for systemic change.
-She said the goal was to negotiate a consent decree with the city that courts could enforce with injunctions and financial penalties, citing such agreements in over a dozen other cities including Chicago, where the U.S. Justice Department found a long history of racial bias and excessive use of force by police.

-The department quickly won a court order in which the city agreed to make immediate changes, including banning chokeholds and requiring officers to intervene when they see another officer using inappropriate force.

-Since then, state investigators have been reviewing a decade’s worth of information, including data on traffic stops, searches, arrests and uses of force, and examined policies and training.
-They also invited citizens to submit their own stories of encounters with Minneapolis police.
+State investigators reviewed a decade’s worth of information, including data on traffic stops, searches, arrests and uses of force, and examined policies and training.
+The review included around 700 hours of body camera video and nearly 480,000 pages of city and police department documents.
+Lucero said investigators interviewed officers throughout the department and “overwhelmingly, we found officers being very forthcoming.”
+The investigators also invited citizens to submit their own stories of encounters with Minneapolis police.

 The Minnesota Department of Human Rights is the state’s civil rights enforcement agency.
 Its duties include enforcing the Minnesota Human Rights Act which, among other things, makes it illegal for a police department to discriminate against someone because of their race.